There’s nothing like the excitement of landing your first client when you start a new business.

 If you’re looking for a budget-friendly, straightforward platform to help manage your data, Hubspot is your go-to.

-Hubspot offers several levels of service, with paid “Sales Hub” versions, but its core CRM product is completely free.
+Hubspot offers several service levels, with paid “Sales Hub” versions, but its core CRM product is free.

 With the free Hubspot CRM, you get contact and task management, plus: